Akari-light/Year-1-PRGESS-Assignment/README.md

-# Year-1-PRGESS-Assignment-
+# Programming Essential Assignment
-NYP Programming Essential Assignment 1
+A simple Rock-Paper-Scissor Monster Battle game in the form of Fire-Water-Grass played between a player and the computer.